Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Cloud radiative feedbacks

 Observational studies have shown that on intra-seasonal time scales, variations in tropospheric radiative cooling are strongly correlated with variations in clouds \citep{johnson2000rainfall}.
 Convection moistens the troposphere and gives rise to upper tropospheric clouds, thus reducing tropospheric radiative cooling through the greenhouse effect, as both water vapor and clouds absorb infrared radiation and re-emit it at lower temperatures.
 In fact, on intra-seasonal time scales, there are high correlations between mid-level entropy anomalies (moisture deficit) and outgoing longwave radiation \citep{bony2005role}.
 These observations have informed the use of mid-level moisture anomalies to predict fluctuations in tropospheric radiative cooling in theoretical linear models; these closures slow down the propagation speed of equatorial waves \citep{bony2005role} and give rise to a new class of unstable modes that resemble the MJO \citep{khairoutdinov2018intraseasonal, emanuel2020slow}.

 It is instructive to look at the relationship between water vapor, convection, cirrus clouds, and OLR with respect to the MJO.
 While OLR and lower tropospheric water vapor anomalies are relatively well observed, cirrus clouds are currently only widely observed via polar orbiting satellites, which severely limits the sample size in both space and time.
 Thus the ensuing analysis should be viewed with this caveat in mind.
-Figure \ref{fig2} shows tropical averaged (5$^\circ$S-5$^\circ$N) ice cloud fraction (via CALIOP/CALIPSO), water vapor (via ERA5), and OLR (via NOAA) aggregated over combined phases of the MJO, following the methodology of \citet{virts2010annual}.
-The phases of the MJO are defined following the convention of \citet{wheeler2004all}, as summarized in Figure \ref{fig1}.
+Figure \ref{fig1} shows tropical averaged (5$^\circ$S-5$^\circ$N) ice cloud fraction (via CALIOP/CALIPSO), water vapor (via ERA5), and OLR (via NOAA) aggregated over combined phases of the MJO, following the methodology of \citet{virts2010annual}.
+The phases of the MJO are defined following the convention of \citet{wheeler2004all}.
 A label of ``Phase 1/-Phase 5" aggregates normal anomalies from Phase 1 with anomalies multiplied by -1 from Phase 5, increasing sample size for the mean composites, which are weighted by MJO amplitude.
-Splitting the analysis into combined phases of the MJO provides useful insight, but any further decompositions by QBO phase or season leads to minuscule sample sizes that preclude meaningful analysis.
+Any further decompositions by QBO phase or season leads to minuscule sample sizes that preclude meaningful analysis.